Transversal Hamilton cycles in digraph collections: Concluding remarks

 \section{Concluding remarks}

-In this paper, we generalize Ghouila-Houri's theorem \cite{Houri} (Theorem \ref{Ghouila-Houri}) to transversal version, which solves a problem proposed by Chakraborti, Kim, Lee, Seo \cite{2023Tournament}.
-Thereby, the transversal version of Dirac's theorem can be deduced, which was obtained by Joos and Kim \cite{2021jooskim}.
+In this paper, we establish a transversal analogue of Ghouila-Houri's theorem \cite{Houri} (Theorem~\ref{Ghouila-Houri}), thereby resolving a problem proposed by Chakraborti, Kim, Lee, and Seo \cite{2023Tournament} for all sufficiently large $n$.
+As a consequence, we recover the transversal version of Dirac's theorem, previously obtained by Joos and Kim~\cite{2021jooskim}.

-An \textit{anti-directed cycle} is a digraph in which the underlying graph forms a cycle and no pair of consecutive edges forms a directed path.
-DeBiasio and Molla \cite{ADHC} proved the the anti-directed Hamilton cycle is guaranteed to appear in a digraph $D$ if $\delta^0(D) \geq \frac{n}{2}+1$.
-DeBiasio, K\"uhn, Molla, Osthus and Taylor \cite{AOHC} showed that for sufficiently large $n$, every $n$-vertex digraph $D$ with $\delta^0 (D)\geq \frac{n}{2}$ contains every orientation of a Hamilton cycle except, possibly, the anti-directed one.
-It would be interesting to generalize the above two results to transversal version.
+An \textit{anti-directed cycle} is a digraph in which the underlying graph forms a cycle, and no pair of consecutive edges forms a directed path.
+DeBiasio and Molla \cite{ADHC} proved {that the} anti-directed Hamilton cycle is guaranteed to appear in a digraph $D$ if $\delta^0(D) \geq \frac{n}{2}+1$.
+DeBiasio, K\"uhn, Molla, Osthus, and Taylor \cite{AOHC} showed that for sufficiently large $n$, every $n$-vertex digraph $D$ with $\delta^0 (D)\geq \frac{n}{2}$ contains every orientation of a Hamilton cycle except, possibly, the anti-directed one.
+It would be interesting to generalize the above two results to {a} transversal version.

 An \textit{oriented graph} is a digraph with no cycle of length two.
-Keevash, K\"uhn, and Osthus \cite{2009KeevashOriented} proved the oriented version of Dirac's theorem, which states that every $n$-vertex digraph with minimum semidegree at least $\frac{3n-4}{8}$ contains a directed Hamilton cycle.
+Keevash, K\"uhn, and Osthus \cite{2009KeevashOriented} proved the oriented version of Dirac's theorem, which states that every $n$-vertex digraph with minimum semi-degree at least $\frac{3n-4}{8}$ contains a directed Hamilton cycle.
 It would be interesting to consider a transversal version of this theorem.

 \begin{question} Let $\mathcal{D} = \left \{ D_{1}, \ldots , D_{n}\right \}$ be a collection of oriented graphs with common vertex set $V$ of size $n.$ If $\delta^0 (\mathcal{D})\geq \lceil\frac{3n-4}{8}\rceil$, does $\mathcal{D}$ contain a transversal directed Hamilton cycle? \end{question} We remark that our main technique used in this paper cannot be directly generalized to the above oriented case.
 This is because the absorbing structure we used does not exist in the above oriented graph collections since their semi-degree is much lower than $\frac{n}{2}$.
 To overcome this difficulty, one has to introduce new stable conditions and build an absorption structure using Lemma \ref{LEMMA:directed-k-graph-matching}.
 It seems that new ideas are needed to prove the tight bound in Question \ref{dirac-oriented}.